r-lib/memoise/README.md

 Before version 2.0, memoise used different caching objects, which did not have automatic pruning and had a slightly different API.
 These caching objects can still be used, but we recommend using the caching objects from cachem when possible.

+With the old-style caching objects, memoise first checks for the existence of a key in the cache, and if present, it fetches the value.
+This results in a possible race condition (when using caches other than the memory cache): an object could be deleted from the cache after the existence check, but before the value is fetched.
+With the new cachem-style caching objects, the possibility of a a race condition is
+eliminated: memoise simply tries to fetch the key, and if it’s not present in the cache, the cache returns a sentinel value indicating that it’s missing.
+(Note that the caching objects must also be designed to avoid a similar race condition internally.)

 The following cache objects do not currently have an equivalent in cachem.

 -   `cache_s3()` allows caching on [Amazon
     S3](https://aws.amazon.com/s3/) Requires you to specify a bucket